 Uploading into CommuniGator

 The HTML Upload section can be found under templates- HTML Upload, it simply allows you to upload a file with HTML and images inside it straight into the product.
-This allows you to create a new template or an actual Email or Landing Zone from some HTML you have designed outside of the product.
+This allows you to create a new template or an actual Email or Landing Page from some HTML you have designed outside of the product.
 The HTML Upload is similar to the Image Upload whereby you can manage the images.

 Above is a screen shot of what the HTML Upload looks like inside of CommuniGator.